AmirNBA9/Binance.API.Csharp.Client/README.md

 - [WebSocket Methods](/Documentation/WebSocketMethods.md)

 ## License
-Binance.API.Csharp.Client is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+BinanceClient is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

 ## Code of Conduct
 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).